 Upon successful completion of such qualifying examinations as are designated by the student’s department or graduate program, a student is accepted to PhD candidacy.
 The maximum period allowable between matriculation and acceptance to PhD candidacy is established by the individual department.
 Once entered, a PhD candidacy will expire on its fifth anniversary and after such time will be renewed only if the student requalifies for candidacy as determined by the department or graduate program and the Graduate School of Arts & Sciences.
 In no instance will a student who is not a PhD candidate be allowed to defend a completed PhD dissertation.

-At a stage in the research prescribed by the student’s department or graduate program, the student develops a dissertation prospectus with the help of his/her readers or dissertation committee.
+At a stage in the research prescribed by the student’s department or graduate program, the student develops a dissertation prospectus with the help of his/her readers or the entire dissertation committee.
 The dissertation prospectus must be approved by the readers, the director of graduate studies, and the department chair/program director.
 Once approved, the dissertation prospectus approval form is submitted to the Graduate School of Arts & Sciences office on or before the date specified at the Graduation Information website.
 Although the length of the prospectus will vary from discipline to discipline, it cannot exceed 20 double-spaced (or 10 single-spaced) pages of 12-point type, excluding the bibliography.
 The format of the prospectus and specific procedures for meeting the general guidelines described at the GRS Graduation Information website vary from department to department.

 Candidates shall demonstrate their abilities for independent study in dissertations representing original research or creative scholarship.
 After completing coursework, and all other predissertation requirements such as language requirements and the qualifying examinations, a student develops a dissertation proposal.
 In some programs, presentation of the dissertation proposal is part of the qualifying examination.
 The student works with the department or graduate program to identify first and second (and in some departments, third) readers for the dissertation.
 The first reader must be a member of the faculty of the student’s department or graduate program, except by special arrangement with the Graduate School of Arts & Sciences.